TransparenceTeam/transparence1/README.md

 - Select a policy area relevant to the tweet
 - Create new posts to display
 - View your profile to check your progress bar
+- Review your posts and saved posts in your profile
 - Become a moderator after creating 10 posts

 ## Production